xcat2/xcat-core/docs/source/guides/admin-guides/references/man8/makeconservercf.8.rst

 \ **-C|-**\ **-cleanup**\

- Remove the entries for the nodes whose definition have been removed from xCAT db.
+ Remove the entries for the nodes whose definitions have been removed from xCAT db.